clam004/triton-ft-api/README.md

 in docker build to build the image from scratch when you already have nother similar image, use `--no-cache`

-docker run assumes you are within `fastertransformer_backend/` therefore `$(pwd)` refers to this directory which contains the Dockerfile inside docker/

 if you have multiple GPUs, in step 4 and _ you can do `--gpus device=1` instead of `--gpus=all` if you want to place this triton server only on the 2nd GPU instead of distributed across all GPUs

-Port 8000 is used to send http requests to triton.
+port 8000 is used to send http requests to triton.
 8001 is used for GRPC requests, which are apparently faster than http requests.
 8002 is used for monitering.
-I use 8001. to route gRPC to port 2001 on your VM do `-p 2001:8001`
+I use 8001. to route gRPC to port 2001 on your VM do `-p 2001:8001` you may need to do this just to reroute to an available port.

 ```
 3. sudo docker build --rm -t triton_ft:v1 -f docker/Dockerfile .
-4. sudo docker run -it --rm --gpus=all --shm-size=4G  -v $(pwd):/ft_workspace -p 8001:8001 -p 8002:8002 triton_ft:v1 bash
+4. sudo docker run -it --rm --gpus=all --shm-size=4G  -v /path/to/fastertransformer_backend:/ft_workspace -p 8001:8001 -p 8002:8002 triton_ft:v1 bash
 ```

 the next steps are from within the bash session started in step 4